sidd-cr7/task-manager/README.md

  Data Source

 Tasks are stored and managed using local React component state.
-No external API, backend service, or database is used, as the goal of this project is to demonstrate frontend state handling, UI clarity, and user interactions.
+No external APIs, backend services, or databases are used, as the goal of this project is to demonstrate frontend state management, UI clarity, and user interactions.

 ---